Skip to main content

 We do not sell our member information to any telemarketing or other third party firm for their own use.
 Nor do we share non-public personal information about non-members who may use some of our services, such as our ATM's.
 Wildfire also does not share public information about those who are no longer our members, unless it is required by law.

-While we may store these records for a period of time, we do not share the information contained on applications or other documents about those who were denied membership or other services, or could not have their credit extended, except when required by law.
+While we may store these records for a period of time, we do not share the information contained on applications or other documents about those who were denied membership or other services or could not have their credit extended, except when required by law.

-We restrict access to nonpublic personal information about you to those employees who have a specific business purpose in utilizing your data.
+We restrict access to non-public personal information about you to those employees who have a specific business purpose in utilizing your data.
 Our employees, members of the Board of Directors and Committee Members shall maintain confidentiality and member privacy.
-We maintain physical, electronic, and procedural safeguards that comply with federal regulations and industry practices to safeguard your nonpublic personal information.
+We maintain physical, electronic, and procedural safeguards that comply with federal regulations and industry practices to safeguard your non-public personal information.

 Identity Theft Information